 It is clear that not enough people are saving money for retirement, and many who are, are not saving enough.
 The committee believes that this measure will enact a positive movement for the retirement outcomes of US workers.
 The bill has been approved by both the committee and the White House, and currently awaits a congressional vote.
 Should it pass through Congress, it could be enacted sooner rather than later.

 The guidelines issued by the IRS are intended to make it easier for employees to invest in and have access to retirement funds.
 This should be a net positive for employers to provide more security for their team and for employees to better build retirement funds.

-With that said, provisions like retirement plan eligibility for long-term, part-time employees will require HR to monitor new compliance variables beginning in 2021.
+With that said, provisions like retirement plan eligibility for long-term, part-time employees require HR to monitor new compliance variables as of 2021.
 An HRIS like BerniePortal can assist you with time tracking and planning for the future.